-1.4.1.1 - Delegation of Investigation

-Normally the instructor of the course is the individual tasked with the investigation of a possible departure from academic integrity.
+1.4 - Processes for Investigation of Departures from Academic Integrity a possible departure from academic integrity.
 However, in cases where the instructor is unable to initiate and/or complete the investigation, the Associate Director (Studies) may delegate the responsibility to another individual within the Program.